SFDO-Tooling/MetaDeploy/CONTRIBUTING.rst

 Running the server
 ------------------

-The local development server requires `redis <https://redis.io/>`_ to manage background worker tasks.
-If you can successfully run ``redis-cli ping`` and see output ``PONG``, then you have redis installed and running.
+The local development server requires `Redis <https://redis.io/>`_ to manage background worker tasks.
+If you can successfully run ``redis-cli ping`` and see output ``PONG``, then you have Redis installed and running.
 Otherwise, run ``brew install redis`` (followed by ``brew services start redis``) or refer to the `Redis Quick Start`_.